Police: Strategies

 Broken windows' policing was another, related approach introduced in the 1980s by James Q. Wilson and George L. Kelling, who suggested that police should pay greater attention to minor "quality of life" offenses and disorderly conduct.
 The concept behind this method is simple: broken windows, graffiti, and other physical destruction or degradation of property create an environment in which crime and disorder is more likely.
 The presence of broken windows and graffiti sends a message that authorities do not care and are not trying to correct problems in these areas.
 Therefore, correcting these small problems prevents more serious criminal activity.
 The theory was popularised in the early 1990s by police chief William J. Bratton and New York City Mayor Rudy Giuliani.
 It was emulated in 2010s in Kazakhstan through zero tolerance policing.
 Yet it failed to produce meaningful results in this country because citizens distrusted police while state leaders preferred police loyalty over police good behavior.

 Building upon these earlier models, intelligence-led policing has also become an important strategy.
 Intelligence-led policing and problem-oriented policing are complementary strategies, both of which involve systematic use of information.
 Although it still lacks a universally accepted definition, the crux of intelligence-led policing is an emphasis on the collection and analysis of information to guide police operations, rather than the reverse.

 A related development is evidence-based policing.
 In a similar vein to evidence-based policy, evidence-based policing is the use of controlled experiments to find which methods of policing are more effective.
 Leading advocates of evidence-based policing include the criminologist Lawrence W. Sherman and philanthropist Jerry Lee.
 Findings from controlled experiments include the Minneapolis Domestic Violence Experiment, evidence that patrols deter crime if they are concentrated in crime hotspots and that restricting police powers to shoot suspects does not cause an increase in crime or violence against police officers.
+A 2013 study found policing decreases crime through deterrence with an elasticity of roughly -0.5.
 Use of experiments to assess the usefulness of strategies has been endorsed by many police services and institutions, including the U.S. Police Foundation and the UK College of Policing.

+Clearance rate

-Power restrictions
+Power restrictions and accountability

 In many nations, criminal procedure law has been developed to regulate officers' discretion, so that they do not arbitrarily or unjustly exercise their powers of arrest, search and seizure, and use of force.
 In the United States, Miranda v.
 Arizona led to the widespread use of Miranda warnings or constitutional warnings.

+Police forces also find themselves under criticism for their use of force, particularly deadly force.